 "Can't stress enough how much your methods have helped me move from a stagnant point on finishing my tracks, to right now when I just want to convert all my loops to songs." - Hugo Pudim, Portugal

-JOIN THE OTHER PRODUCERS WHO ARE finishING NEw TRACKS WITH this method
+JOIN THE OTHER PRODUCERS WHO ARE escapING the loop

 ABOUT YOUR INSTRUCTOR

 STEVE KNOTS: Who are you and why should we listen to anything you say?

 + Here's Why...